Words and Music: Anonymous

 The editors of the New Oxford Book of Carols are undoubtedly correct in observing the relationship between this carol and the body of carols known as the Kilmore Carols; see Christmas Carols of Waddinge and Devereux.

 The editors of the Oxford Book of Carols also wrote that another version is found in Sharp's English Folk-Carols, No. 8, The Sinner's Redemption (Warwickshire) (First line: "All you that are unto mirth inclined"); note that it has a different meter (99 88).
-This is one of a large number of very similar carols, as the following list can attest.
+This is one of a large number of very similar carols, as the following lists can attest.

-Editor's Note: There are a number of carols on this website with similar titles or lyrical themes, and some of which are derived from a single source:
+Editor's Note: There are a number of carols on this website with similar titles or lyrical themes, and some of which are derived from a single source.

-All You That To Feasting and Mirth Are Inclin'd (Sandys, 1833)
+All You That To Feasting and Mirth Are Inclin'd - Sandys, 1833.

 See also:

-All You That Are Good Fellows (Husk, 1868)
+All You That Are Good Fellows - Husk, 1868.

-All You That In This House Be Here (Husk, 1868)
+All You That In This House Be Here - Husk, 1868.

 See